w3-mguermazi/w3c_treecacheflush/README.md

 ### Installation

 1. Install the extension via Composer or copy it into `typo3conf/ext/w3c_treecacheflush`.
-2. Activate the extension in the TYPO3 backend via the extension manager.
-3. Clear the system cache.
+2. Clear the system cache.

 ---